matrix-construct/construct/include/ircd/README.md

 library which will do IO and block the event loop, we may use an additional `std::thread` to "offload" this operation.

-##### libircd introduces userspace threading
+##### libircd introduces userspace threading✝

 IRCd presents an interface introducing stackful coroutines, a.k.a. userspace context switching, or green threads.
-The library does not use callbacks as the way to break up execution when waiting for events.
-Instead, we harken back to the simple old ways of synchronous programming, where control flow and data are easy to follow.
+The library avoids callbacks as the way to break up execution when waiting for events.
+Instead, we harken back to the simple old ways of synchronous programming where control flow and data are easy to follow.

+✝ If there are certain cases where we don't want a stack to linger which may jeopardize the c10k'ness of the daemon the asynchronous pattern is still used.

 ##### libircd innovates with formal grammars